jasonososa/price-your-collectible-doll/README.md

-# Price your Collectibe Doll
+# Price your Doll!
-A web-based app for suggesting the price of collectible dolls from pictures.
+An app that suggests the dollar value of collectible dolls from user-uploaded pictures.

+dollsapp.onrender.com